-The Playoff Invitations will be extended to the Top Six Riders in the 2022 Final WCHR Professional National Standings including points earned in the 2022 WCHR Professional Challenge and the 2022 Capital Challenge Horse Show.
+The Playoff Invitations will be extended to the Top Six Riders in the 2023 Final WCHR Professional National Standings including points earned in the 2023 WCHR Professional Challenge and the 2023 Capital Challenge Horse Show.
 Should any of the top six professional riders be unable to compete or decline to participate, the next available rider in the Final Pro National Standings will be invited to compete, and so on to ensure six riders compete.
-A seventh Wild Card Spot will go to the Winner of the 2022 WCHR Pro Challenge if the winner is not already qualified in the Top Six of the Final National Standings.
-The score from the rider's first round of the Professional Challenge will count as the riders first score of the Playoff rounds.
-A score from the Professional Challenge is required to compete in the Pro Finals Playoffs.
+A seventh Wild Card Spot will go to the Winner of the 2023 WCHR Pro Challenge if the winner is not already qualified in the Top Six of the Final National Standings.

-The second round of the Playoffs will consist of a handy course on a horse of the rider's choosing, scored by three teams of judges under the open numerical system.
-Each team will present one score and the scores will be averaged each round.
+The top six riders (or seven if the Wild Card is utilized) will start the playoffs on a clean slate.
+The Playoffs will consist of a handy course (no trot jump permitted) on a horse of the rider's choosing, scored by three teams of judges under the open numerical system.
+Each team will present one score and the scores will be averaged.
 The horse chosen by the rider does not need to be the same mount that the rider competed on in the Professional Challenge.
 Fence heights of 3'5".
+The Order of go for the playoff round will be the reverse order of the National Standings.

-The final playoff standings will be based on the highest two round cumulative score with the Top Four Riders qualifying on to the Final Four.
+The final playoff standings will be based on the highest playoff round score with the Top Four Riders qualifying on to the Final Four.

 In fairness to all potential competitors, the Top Six riders in the Final WCHR Professional National Standings must declare their intent to compete in the Pro Finals by remitting the official form to USHJA staff or a designated WCHR Task Force member, no later than 10:00 a.m.
-Eastern time on Thursday October 6, 2022.
+Eastern time on Thursday October 5, 2023.
 After that date and time additional invitations may be extended to the next rider(s) in the Final WCHR Professional National Standings.

-The Final FourPrize Money - \$7,500No Entry FeeFour Ribbons: \$3,000; \$1,500; \$1000; \$1000
+The Final Four Prize Money - \$7,500 No Entry Fee

+Four Ribbons: \$3,000; \$1,500; \$1000; \$1000